-Repeated modules are counted as attempted modules in assessment of program completion within maximum 150% program length.
-Attendance percentage from the successfully completed repeated module will replace the original attendance percentage.
+All Schools: Repeated modules are counted as attempted modules in assessment of program completion within maximum 150% program length.
+Attendance percent from the successfully completed repeated module will replace the original attendance percentage.
 The GPA and academic record will reflect the highest passing grade earned between the two modules.